Lerold/CTF_SF25_LEDs/README.md

 ```
 http://your_raspberry_pi_ip:5000/health
 ```
-This will return the current satellite states for all LEDs, including their solved status and transmission schedules.
+This will return the current satellite states, including:
+- Number of satellites
+- LEDs per satellite
+- Total LED count
+- Current state of each satellite

 ## Troubleshooting